 - Rub the stain into the wood, following the grain as you go.
 You want to do nice, long strokes so that you don’t end up with a blotchy finish.

-- After the wood is covered with the stain, allow it to sit for 2-3 minutes (check the back of your can for timing if you’re using anything other than the Varathane Fast-Dry stain – other stains may require a longer time).
+- After the wood is covered with the stain, allow it to sit for 2-3 minutes.
+Check the back of your can for timing if you’re using anything other than the Varathane Fast-Dry stain.
+Other stains may require a longer time.
 The longer you let it sit, the darker your color will get.
-But, for this particular stain I never recommend letting it sit for longer than 5 minutes, or it will be hard to remove the excess.
+But, for this particular stain I never recommend letting it sit for longer than 5 minutes.
+After that, it will be hard to remove the excess.

 - After the stain has sat for a couple of minutes, you’re ready to remove the excess.
-Grab a clean rag and gently rub the excess stain off, moving in long strokes with the direction of the grain.
+Grab a clean rag and gently rub the excess stain off.
+Make sure you are moving in long strokes with the direction of the grain.

 - That’s it!
 Add another coat to darken the color if you’d like, and once you’re satisfied with your color and it has dried (according to the time listed on the back of the can), you’re ready to seal it!